 At the core of our company’s success is a simple philosophy

-“It’s very difficult to outperform the core group of associations you surround yourself with and this is what truly differentiates our nationally recognized entity in the financial services market.
+“It’s very difficult to outperform the core group of associations you surround yourself with and this is what truly differentiates Brad’s approach.
 The simple formula of focusing on the biggest and brightest financial advisors in the country and facilitating the ease of how ideas are shared among them has led to results we could never have imagined.”

 When not working, you can find me enjoying time with my family at our home in rural Silver Lake, Kansas.
 I’m blessed to have met the woman I was meant to spend the rest of my life with while still in high school.
 Sarah, easily has the more challenging career between us as she spends her days at home with our three children: Braun, Nash, and Nellie (no easy task!).
 Sarah also stays busy coaching high school volleyball with four former state championship teams to her credit, while also being honored multiple times as a KCA and KVA Kansas Coach of the Year.
 To say I’m proud of her coaching skills is an understatement!